what to bring

 What should I bring?

-Bring your own towels, pillow, bedding to fit an extra long twin bed (36" x 80") and a non-halogen desk lamp.
-You may also bring a telephone, stereo, television, fan, clock, computer, printer, power surge protector, and mini-vacuum.
-Bringing a personal first aid kit is also a great idea, in case of emergency.
+Bring your own towels, pillow, bedding to fit an extra long twin bed (36" x 80") and a non-halogen desk lamp, fan, computer, clock, power surge protector, and personal first aid kit.

 Can I bring a refrigerator or microwave?